-Vijay T. John, PhD Professor, Chemical and Biomolecular Engineering - SSE vi@tulane.edu A major project that I am now working on is in the exploitation of lipid self-assembly to induce transcutaneous vaccine delivery Biological lipids and synthetic surfactants) is essential in technologies as mundane as consumer detergent products, and technologies of the future as in the development of structured, responsive nanomaterials.
+Vijay T. John, PhD Professor, Chemical and Biomolecular Engineering - SSE vj@tulane.edu A major project that I am now working on is in the exploitation of lipid self-assembly to induce transcutaneous vaccine delivery Biological lipids and synthetic surfactants) is essential in technologies as mundane as consumer detergent products, and technologies of the future as in the development of structured, responsive nanomaterials.
 Biological membranes are ubiquitous examples of lipid-self assembly that impacts the entire function of a cell.
 Other Research Interests include: Cancer/Hematology, Infectious Diseases, Medical Devices

-Roberta McDuffie, CNS, BC, CDE, BSBA Instructor, Medicine - Endocrinology; Director, Tulane Clinical Translational Unit - SOM rmcduffi@tulane.edu Roberta McDuffie is Director of the Tulane Clinical Translational Unit.
-Other Research Interests include: Cardiology, Endocrine/Bone
+Roberta McDuffie, CNS, BC, CDE, BSBA Instructor, Medicine - Endocrinology; Director, Tulane Center for Clinical Research - SOM rmcduffi@tulane.edu I am the Director of the Tulane Center for Clinical Research.
+My research interests include: Cardiology, Endocrine/Bone